segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/apple/index.md

 You can disable telemetry at any time by setting `Telemetry.shared.enable = false`.

-When internal errors or errors from plugins occur, the write key may be included with error data to help you identify the issue(s).
+When internal errors or errors from plugins occur, the write key may be included with error data to help Segment identify the issue(s).
 You can disable this by setting `Telemetry.shared.sendWriteKeyOnError = false`.

 ## Timestamps in Swift
 Due to efficiency updates made to Segment's Swift library, Segment now adds the `sentAt` timestamp to an event when the batch is complete and initially tried to the Segment API.
 This can impact the value of the `timestamp` field calculated by Segment if users are operating in an offline mode.
 More details on this change can be seen in Segment's [timestamp documentation](/docs/connections/spec/common/#sentat).